How far can you push delegation to coding agents and still have control over the codebase?

 This Saturday I built https://vibes-sdk.a7ul.com in 5 hours.
 I wanted to test and see how far I can push delegation to coding agents.
-I wanted to build a fully featured AI Agents SDK for Typescript (ironically using AI agents).
-But I wanted it to be production ready and better than anything else out there for Typescript.
-We at Filed, use Pydantic AI and it has been a game changer.
-The flexibility and the durability it gives us is unmatched.
-So I thought, why not build a port of Pydantic AI.
-But the challenge was that its a huge library with tons of features.
+I wanted to build a fully featured AI Agents SDK for TypeScript (ironically using AI agents).
+But I wanted it to be production ready and better than anything else out there for TypeScript.
+We at Filed use Pydantic AI and it has been a game changer.
+The flexibility and durability it gives us is unmatched.
+So I thought, why not build a port of Pydantic AI?
+But the challenge was that it's a huge library with tons of features.

-If I tell an AI agent to simply port over a complex library in one shot it would definetly hallucinate and how would I even know if it did a good job?
-Turns out its definetly possible if we go back to basics.
+If I tell an AI agent to simply port over a complex library in one shot it would definitely hallucinate - and how would I even know if it did a good job?
+Turns out it's definitely possible if we go back to basics.

 The future of software development is already here.
 Background agents are real - have a look at background-agents.com.
 Cursor recently used agents to build a web browser from scratch.
 Software timelines that used to take months are collapsing into days (or even hours).

 This is genuinely exciting.
-Traditionally, startups move much faster than larger companies but this was because of lower communication overhead.
-With coding agents, that velocity has 100x'ed.
+Traditionally, startups move much faster than larger companies because of lower communication overhead.
+With coding agents, that velocity has 100x'd.
 But behind this velocity we encounter new problems that we never had to deal with before.

 My Saturday

-I built vibes-sdk.a7ul.com it in 5 hours.
+I built vibes-sdk.a7ul.com in 5 hours.
 Full feature parity, complete docs, logo, everything.
 Everything you see on that website was built exclusively by coding agents - including the logo, the docs, automations.
-I made the decisions, I glanced through the code to make sure it was following the best practices etc.
+I made the decisions and glanced through the code to make sure it was following best practices.

-To ensure that I can trust the code, I instead followed a simple process.
-I asked agents to look at the pydantic ai library and first write the test cases.
-Basically TDD.
-I reviewed the test cases and then asked the agents to design the architecture, add docs for best practices and then plan the work.
-I used the parallel agents and some clever claude skills to orchestrate the work.
-I then takes the agents, the agents ran for solid 3 to 4 hours while I went out for a walk and buy some groceries.
+To ensure that I could trust the code, I followed a simple process.
+I asked agents to look at the Pydantic AI library and first write the test cases - basically TDD.
+I reviewed the test cases and then asked the agents to design the architecture, add docs for best practices, and plan the work.
+I used parallel agents and a Claude skill called GSD (Get Shit Done) to orchestrate the work.
+I then let the agents run for a solid 3 to 4 hours while I went out for a walk and bought some groceries.

-When I came back, I ran the test cases and they all passed since the agents used the test cases as a way to test the code it generated.
+When I came back, I ran the test cases and they all passed - the agents had used the test cases as a way to validate the code they generated.
 Then all I had to do was skim the codebase to see if the structure felt readable.
 That was it.
 I did not read every line.
 I could not have in 5 hours.
-Eventually I added more test cases to just check if it was indeed handling edge cases.
+Eventually I added more test cases to check if it was handling edge cases correctly.
 In the end, I had 600+ test cases as my safety net, and that was enough to trust what was shipping.

 The old problem, amplified